tkubica12/azure-networking-lab/README.md

 # Introduction to Azure Networking - lab

-This lab will guide you throw creation of enterprise networking environment in Azure including:
+This lab (guide.sh) will guide you throw creation of enterprise networking environment in Azure including:
 * VNETs and subnets
 * Hub-and-spoke topology with VNET peering
 * Load balancing